worldpossible/RACHEL5/README.md

 ```
 cd /opt
-# XXX for git clone to work I had to put my personal ssh keys in /root/.ssh
+# XXX for git clone to work you have to put your github ssh keys in /root/.ssh
-# XXX we should make the repo public instead
 git clone git@github.com:worldpossible/internetdelivered-emule-webservice.git emulewebservice
 cd emulewebservice/bin/
 ./install.sh